 - 60% of surveyed institutions use correlation matrices as part of their portfolio risk assessment and optimization processes.

-- The correlation between Bitcoin and major fiat currencies (USD, EUR) remains below 0.2, underscoring its non-correlated asset status in 2025.
+- The correlation between Bitcoin and major fiat currencies (USD, EUR) remains below 0.2, underscoring its non-correlated asset status.

 Risk Assessment Tools Utilized by Institutional Crypto Investors

-- 60% of institutional investors have integrated AI-powered risk assessment platforms like Elliptic and Chainalysis in 2025.
+- 60% of institutional investors have integrated AI-powered risk assessment platforms like Elliptic and Chainalysis.

 - 47% of surveyed institutions use real-time on-chain analytics to monitor transaction risks and counterparty behaviors.